 29 CFR §38.15(a) requires recipients of WIOA funds to take appropriate steps to ensure that communications with individuals with disabilities are as effective as communications with others.

 29 CFR §38.9(b) requires recipients of WIOA funds to ensure meaningful access to each LEP individual served or encountered so that LEP individuals are effectively informed about, and/or able to participate in, the program or activity.

+Regulations at 7 CFR §15 effectuate, for US Department of Agriculture (USDA) programs, the provisions of title VI of the Civil Rights Act of 1964, as follows:

+7 CFR §15.5(d) requires recipients of USDA funds (which include SNAP E&T funds) to make available to participants, beneficiaries, and other interested individuals information regarding protections against discrimination.

+Departmental Regulation (DR) 4300-003 establishes USDA requirements for notifying the public of its EO policy.

 FLEXIBILITY RATINGS: